simelpaul/News-app/README.md

 Paul Simel

 ## Getting Started with NewsBuzz app
-To get a local copy to your machine, copy the code below on terminal;
+To get a local copy to your machine, copy the code below on your terminal;
 ```
 git clone https://github.com/simelpaul/News-app/
 ```